-All requests for changes, including requests for project period extensions, must be submitted via email to OPBFunding@fdle.state.fl.us no later than thirty (30) days prior to award expiration date.
+All requests for changes, including requests for project period extensions, must be submitted in the electronic grant management system no later than thirty (30) days prior to award expiration date.

 7.0 Financial Expenditures and Reporting - The recipient shall close the expense reporting period either on a Monthly or Quarterly basis.
 For any reporting period the recipient is seeking reimbursement, a payment request must also be submitted in the grant management system.
 Closing of the reporting period and Payment Requests are due thirty (30) days after the end of the reporting period with the exception of the final reporting period.